 My favourite way to sling her up the pocket sling, this one felt the most secure and I felt very confident in walking around with her in this way, see picture below.
 The sling I use is a woven sling from Little Frog.
 (I have not been paid or been given the sling in return for the mention)

 My husband chose a stretchy sling.
 This is useful since I have both to try all different types of wrapping.

 With the woven sling, I attempted to do a rucksack wrap which is a type of wrap that lets you have baby on your back.
-I would really want my little one to start to like it as it will be easier to do things with.
-Every time I attempt it, she starts crying.
+I would really want my little one to start to liking it as it will be easier to do things with.
+Every time I attempted it, she starts crying.
 I will just push through and carry on trying, I feel as she gets older, she will enjoy it more as it will be a different view for her.

 Travelling is so much easier as a sling takes up little space compared to buggies and prams.
 Easy to move around and no need to worry about extra baggage.
 Carrying baby also helps with getting rid of the pregnancy body, because you walking and bouncing more than ever.

 Having my daughter so close to me all the time made me feel so great.
 Would you sling if you could?